IsadoraMuniz/IsadoraMuniz/README.md

 A little about me:

-- 📚 I’m currently learning Angular, HTML, CSS, JavaScript and Django
+- 📚 I’m currently learning Angular, HTML, CSS, TypeScript and Java
 - 🥰 I love to learn about software development

 <!--